TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

 .. exception:: DOMException

-   Base exception class used for all specific DOM exceptions.
+   Base exception kundi used for all specific DOM exceptions.
 This exception class cannot be directly instantiated.

 .. exception:: DomstringSizeErr

    Raised when a specified range of text does not fit into a string.
-This is not known to be used in the Python DOM implementations, but may be received from DOM implementations not written in Python.
+This is not known to be used in the Python DOM implementations, but may be received kutoka DOM implementations not written in Python.